Joseph Hamilton Daveiss: Legal career

-In 1806, Daveiss brought treason charges against Burr in Kentucky.
+On November 3, 1806, Daveiss brought treason charges against Burr in Kentucky.
 The charges were, however, dismissed thanks to the help of Burr's attorney, Henry Clay.
-Burr faced federal charges of treason in 1807 but was acquitted at trial, which made Daviess unpopular.
+Burr faced federal charges of treason in 1807 but was acquitted at trial, which made Daveiss unpopular.
 He published "A View of the President's Conduct concerning the Conspiracy of 1806" in 1807.

 Battle of Tippecanoe

 In 1811, Daveiss volunteered to serve in the Indiana militia, answering Governor Harrison's call for troops to march against Tecumseh's village at Prophetstown.
-He was placed in command of two companies of dragoons, and all the cavalry in Harrison's army.
+He was placed in command as a major of two companies of dragoons, and all the cavalry in Harrison's army.

 On the night of November 6, 1811, Harrison's army made camp near Prophetstown.
 Major Daveiss' dragoons occupied a position in the rear of the left flank.
 The dragoons were instructed to fight dismounted, with pistols, as a reserve in the event of a night attack.
-When the Indians attacked early the next morning, Major Daveiss advanced toward the heaviest fire with a small detachment.
-He was driven back, and mortally wounded in the process.
-He died soon after.
+When the Indians attacked early the next morning, Daveiss advanced with a small detachment of 20 men.
+He was mortally wounded in the process and died soon after.
+He was buried where he fell.
+The Tippecanoe battlefield has a memorial marker as well as a gravestone.

-At the time of the Battle of Tippecanoe, Daveiss was serving as the eighth Grand Master of Masons of the Grand Lodge of Kentucky.
+At the time of the Battle of Tippecanoe, Daveiss was serving as the Grand Master of Masons of the Grand Lodge of Kentucky.
 He was a member of Lexington Lodge #1.
-The Tippecanoe battlefield has a memorial marker as well as a gravestone.
+Daveiss's sword from the battle was given to the Masonic Widow and Orphans' Home in Louisville.

+Personal life

+Daveiss married Chief Justice John Marshall's sister Ann in June 1803.
+Around 1800, he moved to Frankfort.
+For a time, he lived in the home of Kentucky secretary of state Harry Toulmin in Frankfort.

 Places named after Daveiss

+Several places in the United States are named for Daveiss, but though he spelled his name "Daveiss", these places all have the spelling "Daviess".